Comparing Inuvo (INUV) and Its Peers

-Inuvo (NYSE: INUV – Get Rating) is one of 31 publicly-traded companies in the “Advertising” industry, but how does it weigh in compared to its competitors?
-We will compare Inuvo to similar companies based on the strength of its risk, valuation, earnings, institutional ownership, profitability, analyst recommendations and dividends.
+Inuvo (NYSE: INUV – Get Rating) is one of 30 public companies in the “Advertising” industry, but how does it contrast to its competitors?
+We will compare Inuvo to similar companies based on the strength of its valuation, dividends, institutional ownership, profitability, earnings, analyst recommendations and risk.

-20.1% of Inuvo shares are held by institutional investors.
-Comparatively, 38.0% of shares of all “Advertising” companies are held by institutional investors.
-9.1% of Inuvo shares are held by company insiders.
-Comparatively, 15.5% of shares of all “Advertising” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Inuvo and its competitors revenue, earnings per share (EPS) and valuation.

 |Inuvo